joergbrech/byow/README.md

 ```buildoutcfg
 byow
 ```
-to start the climbing wall configurator.
+into your anaconda command prompt/shell to start the climbing wall configurator.
 Choose your parameters and build your wall.
 For another wall configuration you need to modify the code.

 ## Whouldn't it have been easier to use *any* CAD system directly?